Skip to main content

 Written by Esben Hedegaard

-The Danish vacation year
+What’s special about the Danish vacation year

 The Danish vacation earning year runs for 12 months.
 From September 1st to August 31st.